conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

 # Post-specifiers of nouns

-The specifier of a noun can be a following noun, usually a genitive noun.
+A noun can have a post-specifier, which is usually a genitive noun.

 ### Common nouns